hongwei8sun/hongwei8sun.github.io/_pages/about.md

 <br />

 **06/03/2024:** <br />
-I will give a poster presentation at [CFMIP conference](https://sites.bc.edu/cfmip2024/conference-program/). <br />
+I will give a poster presentation at [CFMIP conference](https://sites.bc.edu/cfmip2024/conference-program/) in Boston. <br />
 Title: Response of Aerosol-Cloud Interactions to Global Warming in Large Eddy Simulations. <br />
 <br />